 Cancer patients may travel to save money or to seek out specialty centers and proven expertise.
 One good example is Severance Hospital in Seoul, South Korea, where Dr. K. H. Rha, one of the world’s leading specialists in robot-assisted prostatectomies, practices.
-He trained at the Mayo Clinic and Johns Hopkins University in the United States and, since 2005, has performed more than 2,000 procedures using a state-of-the-art, computerized da Vinci Robotic Surgical System.
+He trained at the Mayo Clinic and Johns Hopkins University in the United States.
+Since 2005, has and Severance have performed more than 3,000 procedures using a state-of-the-art, computerized da Vinci Robotic Surgical System.

-Another good example is a US-born and trained oncologist who now practices at the Pacific Cancer Center in Singapore.
-Dr. Steven Tucker is an expert in prostate cancer and evidence-based medicine.
+Another good example is a US-born and trained oncologist, Dr. Steven Tucker, who now practices at the Pacific Cancer Center in Singapore.